backy22/dapp-demo/README.md

 }
 ```

-- Use struct: we can create custom data type using struct
+- Use struct: you can create custom data type using struct
   - msg.sender: global variables that are available to all functions. the address of the person (or smart contract) who called the current function.

 ```javascript